 Keep your PIN secret

-- Choose a PIN that is difficult to guess.
-For example, avoid using your birthday, Social Insurance Number, address, or telephone number as your PIN.
+• Choose a PIN that is difficult to guess.
+Avoid using your birthday, Social Insurance Number (SIN), address, or telephone number.

 In public places or places of business